-Library users may request books or other materials to be either added to or removed from the collection.
+Library users in the library service area as defined in Section II and have had a library card in good standing for more than 60 days may request books or other materials to be either added to or removed from the collection.
 The procedure for addressing a request for reconsideration made by a user is included in the appendix, along with the forms to be used to request reconsideration of library materials.